roncampbell/IRE2017/Introduction to R.md

 4          MORT_30_HF 11.613725 ...

-The aggregate() function lets us weigh two or more variables against each other.
+The aggregate() function lets us compare two or more variables.
 We begin with a continuous variable (Score), separated by a tilde from a categorical variable (MeasureID), followed by the data frame, and then the function, in this case the mean.
+In English we want to know the mean Score for each Measure ID.
 Other functions we could use include median, sum (not relevant here) and length (R-speak for count).

 The scores, by the way, are not death rates; they are "risk-standardized mortality rates" that make possible comparisons among very different hospitals.
 Bottom line: the lower, the better.